Matt Schlapp: Sexual assault allegations

 In January 2023, a campaign staffer for Herschel Walker's U.S. Senate campaign alleged that Schlapp groped him in October 2022 after Schlapp had been drinking.
 Schlapp denied the allegation.
-The alleged victim filed charges against Schlapp for battery and defamation.
+The alleged victim filed claims against Schlapp for battery and defamation.
 The plaintiff provided records of contemporary phone calls and texts regarding the claims.

 In August 2023, The Daily Beast reported that Schlapp had attempted to settle the lawsuit against him for a six-figure sum.
 Earlier that month, two additional allegations of sexual assault by Schlapp against male staffers were reported by The Washington Post.
 That December, CPAC was accused in the lawsuit of covering up the additional allegations.

 In March 2024, a Schlapp spokesman announced that the lawsuit had been dropped, quoting a statement from the plaintiff saying "The claims made in my lawsuits were the result of a complete misunderstanding, and I regret that the lawsuit caused pain to the Schlapp family" and "Neither the Schlapps nor the ACU paid me anything to dismiss my claims against them."
-It turned out that the accuser was paid a settlement of $480,000 by the ACU's insurance company and was restrained from commenting.
+The accuser had been paid a settlement of $480,000 by the ACU's insurance company and was thereby consequently restrained from commenting.

 In February 2025, Schlapp was accused of sexually assaulting a man at a bar in Sperryville, Virginia.
-A sheriff's report indicated that Schlapp made multiple bar patrons uncomfortable before groping a man's genitals and being kicked out of the bar.
+A sheriff's report indicated that an intoxicated Schlapp made multiple bar patrons uncomfortable before allegedly groping a man's genitals and being expelled from the bar.
 "Schlapp allegedly followed around and stood close to multiple groups of men in a Virginia bar, making them uncomfortable.
-After being confronted by some of the men, Schlapp did not stop, and was grazing his body against men while walking past, according to the report."
+After being confronted by some of those men, Schlapp failed to cease his assaultive behavior, and grazed his body against other men while walking past, according to the report."

 Personal life

 Schlapp married Mercedes Schlapp, whom he met while they both worked at the White House, where she was the director of specialty media.
 They co-founded Cove Strategies, a communications and political consulting firm based in Alexandria, Virginia.

 From September 2017 to July 2019, she served as Director of Strategic Communications in the Trump administration.
 Starting in July 2019, she worked on Trump's 2020 re-election campaign.
 The couple have five daughters.

-Schlapp is a supporter of Israel and the Zionist movement.
+Schlapp is a supporter of Israel.